This article is about laptop overheating solutions.

 Overheating While Gaming

 If you are wondering why your laptop overheats when you play games, it is natural for them to run hot as games draw a lot of resources.
-A laptop overheating during games can be adjusted in settings to lower the demand for resources.
+Excessive heat during games can be adjusted in the control panel settings to lower the demand for resources.
 Also, check the 7 steps above to make sure your laptop is optimally performing.

-To prevent a laptop from overheating, clean the vents and fan and provide adequate airflow.
+To prevent a laptop from overheating, clean the air vents and fan and provide adequate airflow.

 Lenovo has a set of tools I wrote about in another article you should check out.